Are they really the spirits of once-living people come back to say good-bye or to tend to unfinished business?

 “He said to him, ‘If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.’”

-So, what about ghosts that we see today?
-If people usually do not return to appear as ghosts to us, what are the ‘ghosts’ that people see?
+So what about ghosts that we see today?
+If people are carried directly to Heaven or Hell now and they do not return to appear as ghosts to us, what are the ‘ghosts’ that people experience?